oasis-art-project/oasis-server/README.md

 11. Start server <br>
 `flask run`

-To clear the existing database before re-install the, run the following script:
+To clear the existing database before re-install the server, run the following script:

 `./clear-db.sh`